cha-afk/EmailFilterv0.1/README.md

 # EmailFilterv0.1
-This tool helps you with filtring your mailist and extract every domain in a single file.
+This tool helps you with filtring your maillist/combo and extract every domain in a single file.
 # ForWindows
 # install python prefectly :